-In line with the objectives defined by the Hague Programme, a project group of eight European countries'11 asylum authorities are in the process of elaborating the Common EU Guidelines for Processing Country of Origin Information (COI), the draft of which was finalised in April 2007.
-This initiative constitutes an extremely important step in the process of establishing a sound system of COI quality standards in Europe, as it is the first such initiative on behalf of member states.
-Since the final draft of the Common Guidelines has not yet been made officially public, it is regrettably not possible to analyse its content within the context of the present study.
+In line with the objectives defined by the Hague Programme, a project group of eight European countries' 15 asylum authorities elaborated the Common EU Guidelines for Processing Country of Origin Information (COI) in 2008.
+16 This initiative constituted an extremely important step in the process of establishing a sound system of COI quality standards in Europe, as it is the first such initiative on behalf of member states.
+The individual quality criteria are defined in this document as follows: